alessandrofogli/classification-model-dashboard/README.md

 ### 4. Model Training
 - **Description**: Users can train a machine learning model with a simple click of a button.
+- **Features Transformation**: Binning and WoE (Weight-of-Evidence) is applied.
+More preprocessing methos can be added later.
-- **Models Supported**: Initially, basic models like Linear Regression or Decision Trees.
+- **Models Supported**: Initially, XGBoost.
 More models can be added later.

 ### 5. Model Evaluation
 - **Description**: After training, the model's performance is evaluated and various metrics are plotted.